d3vilh/openvpn-ui/README.md

 Now you need to go to `Configuration > OpenVPN Server` in OpenVPN UI webpage and review and update all options fields very carefully.

-Here is example of Server configuration page with new fields after the upgrade from version 0.3 to 0.6:
+Here is example of Server configuration page with new fields after the upgrade from version 0.3 to 0.9:

 <img src="https://raw.githubusercontent.com/d3vilh/openvpn-ui/main/docs/images/OpenVPN-UI-Upgrade.01.png" alt="Openvpn-ui upgrade" width="500" border="1"/>

-You have to update empty fields with options from your current `server.conf` and **only then** press **`Save Both Configs`** button on the same page below.
+You have to update empty fields with options from your current `server.conf` and **only then** press **`Save Config`** button.

-Please pay attention that before saving config you have to update all the fields with new format, otherwise OpenVPN Server will not start.

-> **Important Note!**: In version 0.6 format of some fields has been changed!

 All fields to review are **marked** with <strong><span style="color:#337ab7" title="New format in this version">!</span></strong> sign: